newville/pyshortcuts/README.md

 # pyshortcuts

-Pyshortcuts helps developers and Python users to create desktop shortcuts that will run python scripts and applications.
+Pyshortcuts helps developers and Python users create desktop shortcuts that will run python scripts and applications.

 Pyshortcuts is cross-platform, supporting Windows, MacOS, and Linux each in the way most natural for the OS.
 On Windows, a Shortcut or Link is created.
 On Linux a ".desktop" file is created.
 On MacOS, a minimal Application is created.
-In all cases, these shortcuts are put either directly on the Desktop or in a folder on the Desktop of the current user.
-That means that there is not need for elevated permission or writing to system-level files (registry, /Applications, /usr/bin).
-The user has complete control to rename, move, or delete the shortcut after it is created.
-Shortcuts can have a custom icon (`.ico` files on Windows or Linux, or `.icns` files on MacOS) specified, defaulting to a Python icon included with the pyshortcuts module.
+For all OSes, the shortcut is put either directly on the Desktop or in a folder on the Desktop of the current user.
+This means that there is no need for elevated permission and no writing to system-level files (registry, /Applications, /usr/bin).
+After the shortcut has been created, the user has complete control to rename, move, or delete it.
+Shortcuts can have a custom icon (`.ico` files on Windows or Linux, or `.icns` files on MacOS) specified, defaulting to a Python icon included with pyshortcuts.

 Pyshortcuts is pure python, has a small footprint and is very easy to install and use either from a python script.
 That is to say, it can easily be part of a installation (or post-installation process) process for larger packages.

 ## installation